One of the most overlooked aspects of options trading is option approval levels.

 For example, you sell a put option on TOP at the 50 strike when TOP is trading at $55.
 TOP ends up dropping to $35 by expiration.
 You would still have to buy the shares at $50 even though TOP is trading at $35.

-Both of these strategies, covered calls and cash-secured puts, are setup so it’s difficult to lose money on the option position.
-Neither of them require margin, but they do require a large enough portfolio to buy the shares.
+Both of these strategies, covered calls, and cash-secured puts, are set up, so it’s difficult to lose money on the option position.
+Neither of them requires margin, but they do need a large enough portfolio to buy the shares.

 Option Level 2